dsoltez/dsoltez/README.md

-Hi there 👋 I'm Drake!
+Hi there, I'm Drake!

 I’m a Data Analytics professional transitioning from the wine industry, where I developed a deep appreciation for balance — whether in a fine vintage or a well-structured dataset.
 My background taught me how to blend storytelling, precision, and sensory detail, skills I now apply to uncover insights, optimize performance, and support smarter decisions in the business and sports world.

-🔭 Currently working on: building my analytics portfolio in Excel, SQL, Tableau, and R.
+**Currently working on: building my analytics portfolio in Excel, SQL, Tableau, and R.**

-🌱 Currently learning: advanced data visualization and predictive modeling to turn raw numbers into clear, actionable stories
+**Currently learning: advanced data visualization and predictive modeling to turn raw numbers into clear, actionable stories**

-🤔 Improving: programming and database management skills with SQL, R, and Python
+**Improving: programming and database management skills with SQL, R, and Python**

-💬 Ask me about: sports analytics, wine trends, or how the right data (like the right blend) can change everything
+**Ask me about: sports analytics, wine trends, or how the right data (like the right blend) can change everything**

-🎯 Short-term goal: complete the Google Data Analytics Certificate through Merit America and launch my career in analytics
+**Short-term goal: complete the Google Data Analytics Certificate through Merit America and launch my career in analytics**

-🏆 Long-term goal: become a Data Scientist in the sports industry, combining performance metrics and fan insights to help teams and organizations make smarter, data-driven decisions.
+**Long-term goal: become a Data Scientist in the sports industry, combining performance metrics and fan insights to help teams and organizations make smarter, data-driven decisions.**

-📫 Reach me at: dsoltez13@gmail.com
+**Reach me at: dsoltez13@gmail.com**

-⚡ Fun fact: I used to teach wine education — now I bring that same passion for discovery and storytelling to the world of data.
+**Fun fact: I used to teach wine education — now I bring that same passion for discovery and storytelling to the world of data.**

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # My Projects through Merit America: